 State and County regulations require all organizational providers with programs prescribing medication in the course of their services to have a medication monitoring system.
 Out of County Providers shall adhere to their own County's Medication Monitoring process.
-Current State Department of Health Care Services (DHCS) requirements for Medication Monitoring are set forth in CCR, Title 9, Chapter 11, Section 1810.440; MHP Contract with DHCS, Exhibit A, Attachment 1, Appendix A, B.4.
+Current State Department of Health Care Services (DHCS) requirements for Medication Monitoring are set forth in CCR, Title 9, Chapter 11, Section 1810.440; BHP Contract with DHCS, Exhibit A, Attachment 5, 1.H.
 The primary purpose of medication monitoring is to ensure the most effective treatment.

 Areas monitored include:

-• Medication rationale and dosage consistent with community standards

-- Appropriate labs

-- Consideration of physical health conditions

-- Effectiveness of medication(s) prescribed

-- Adverse drug reactions and/or side effects

-- Evidence of signed informed consent

-- Client adherence with prescribed medication and usage

-- Client medication education and degree of client knowledge regarding management of medications.

-- Adherence to state laws and guidelines
+- Medication rationale and dosage consistent with community standards - Appropriate labs - Consideration of physical health conditions - Effectiveness of medication(s) prescribed - Adverse drug reactions and/or side effects - Evidence of informed consent for use of psychotropic medication within prescriber documentation in client record - Client adherence with prescribed medication and usage - Client medication education and degree of client knowledge regarding management of medications. - Adherence to state laws and guidelines

-Within the SDC BHS system of care, programs are required to review one percent (1%) of their active medication caseload each quarter, with a minimum of one chart reviewed.
+Within the BHS system of care, programs are required to review one percent (1%) of their active medication caseload each quarter, with a minimum of one chart reviewed.
 Closed cases, cases in which the client has not returned for recent services and clients that are not receiving medication are not to be reviewed.
-The sample shall include representation from all psychiatrists who prescribe.
+The sample shall include representation from all psychiatrists and/or nurse practitioners who prescribe.